volcengine/terraform-provider-volcengine/website/docs/r/ecs_instance.html.markdown

 * `host_name` - (Optional, ForceNew) The host name of ECS instance.
 * `hpc_cluster_id` - (Optional, ForceNew) The hpc cluster ID of ECS instance.
 * `include_data_volumes` - (Optional) The include data volumes flag of ECS instance.Only effective when change instance charge type.include_data_volumes.
+* `install_run_command_agent` - (Optional, ForceNew) Whether to install the Run Command Agent.
+Default is false.
+This field is only effective when creating a new instance.
 * `instance_charge_type` - (Optional) The charge type of ECS instance, the value can be `PrePaid` or `PostPaid`.
 * `instance_name` - (Optional) The name of ECS instance.
 * `ipv6_address_count` - (Optional, ForceNew) The number of IPv6 addresses to be automatically assigned from within the CIDR block of the subnet that hosts the ENI.
 Valid values: 1 to 10.